Do You Have Occipital neuralgia?

-- Headache may be triggere by a slight movement.
+- Headache may be triggered by a slight movement.

 - Some patients may have vision impairment, tinnitus, dizziness, or nausea.

 It is often unilateral, affecting only one side of the head.
-It is typical for occipital neuralgia patients to go undiagnose for lengthy periods of time, or even to be misdiagnose because the symptoms are similar to those of migraine headaches.
+It is typical for occipital neuralgia patients to go undiagnosed for lengthy periods of time, or even to be misdiagnosed because the symptoms are similar to those of migraine headaches.
 The duration of pain episodes is a crucial distinguishing characteristic between occipital neuralgia and migraine.

 PHYSIOTHERAPY TREATMENT OF OCCIPITAL NEURALGIA:

 - Treatment at our physiotherapy clinic started with thermal therapy by application of moist heat.

 - Manual therapy: Physiotherapists do several hands-on manual therapies such as- Manipulation & mobilization, and soft tissue mobilization, etc.

 - Posture correction: correcting the body posture to keep the body in accurate alignment.

 - Muscle releasing and activation: Releasing the overworking muscles and activating the underworking muscles to provide relief and stability.

 - Stretching: stretching of anterior neck muscles such as platysma and scalene stretch.